microsoft/pyright/README.md

 To activate the pyright extension follow the instructions in the [docs](https://emacs-lsp.github.io/lsp-pyright/).

 ### Command-line
+A [community-maintained](https://github.com/RobertCraigie/pyright-python) Python package by the name of “pyright” is available on pypi and conda-forge.
+This package will automatically install node (which Pyright requires) and keep Pyright up to date.

+`pip install pyright`

+or

+`conda install pyright`

+Once installed, you can run the tool from the command line as follows:
+`pyright <options>`

-The latest version of the command-line tool can be installed with npm, which is part of node.
+Alternatively, you can install the command-line version of Pyright directly from npm, which is part of node.
 If you don't have a recent version of node on your system, install that first from [nodejs.org](https://nodejs.org).

 To install pyright globally:
 `npm install -g pyright`

 On MacOS or Linux, sudo is required to install globally:
 `sudo npm install -g pyright`

-Once installed, you can run the tool from the command line as follows:
-`pyright <options>`

 To update to the latest version:
 `sudo npm update -g pyright`